The Impostors (Thunderbirds): Plot

 Meanwhile, Space Observatory 3, a scanning satellite covering the South Pacific region (where Tracy Island is located), is out of action due to an antenna fault.
 Technician Elliott suits up and goes outside to make repairs, but his jet pack goes haywire, thrusting him away from the satellite.
 Unable to retrieve Elliott, astronaut Hale informs Lambert that his colleague has only three hours of oxygen left.
 Apprised of the situation by John, who has been monitoring communications from Thunderbird 5, Jeff refuses to order a rescue, knowing that Tracy Island will be exposed once Hale completes the repairs.
-Eventually, Jeff changes his mind and sends Alan and Scott in Thunderbird 3 to rescue Elliott.
+Eventually, Jeff changes his mind and sends Alan and Scott in Thunderbird 3 to rescue Elliott in the hope that Penelope will be able to clear their names in time.

 At the Tuttles' cabin, Penelope declines Jeremiah's help in confronting the impostors and she and Parker set off for the mine on their own.
 FAB 1 is bogged down in mud, forcing them to proceed on foot.
 Arriving at the mine, Penelope, who has found the going tough in her high heels, is dismayed to find her pistol jammed with dirt.
 Hearing her cries, Jenkins and Carela arm themselves with rifles and prepare to open fire on them.
 However, they are prevented from firing by the arrival of the Tuttles, who throw a grenade (disguised as a tin of beans) into the mine to flush the impostors out of the cave.
 With International Rescue exonerated, the manhunt is called off by order of the White House, and Thunderbird 3 returns Elliott to the observatory.

 Production

 The miniature model representing the EJ2 previously appeared as an air-sea rescue craft in "Operation Crash-Dive".
-The puppet that was used for Tim Casey in "Edge of Impact" appears a as a photographer who takes the picture of the imposter.
+The puppet that was used for Tim Casey in "Edge of Impact" appears as a photographer who takes the picture of the impostor.

 Reception

 In her autobiography, Sylvia Anderson, who voiced Ma Tuttle, commented that the episode makes good use of "space age" themes that were topical for the 1960s.
 She also wrote that she played Ma as a "Beverly Hills hillbilly".

 Rating "The Impostors" three out of five, Tom Fox of Starburst magazine characterises the episode as a mixture of serious and light-hearted moments, describing the story as "eventually engaging".
 He regards the Tracy family's "clash of interests" – whether or not to risk exposure to save a man's life – as the highlight of the episode.
 For Marcus Hearn, the Tracys' moral dilemma is more interesting than the plot about the stolen plans, which he calls the "MacGuffin in this multi-layered story".
-He notes that Penelope's antics leave her in no fit state to battle the imposters, and praises the characters of Jeremiah and his Ma.
+He notes that Penelope's antics leave her in no fit state to battle the impostors, and praises the characters of Jeremiah and his Ma.